aziascreations/MC-Expanded-Iron-Bundles/readme.md

 Once set, they can also be cleared by putting them in a crafting table.

 To apply them to a bundle, you simply need to put a filter with any bundle in a crafting grid.<br>
-Any existing item in the bundle that doesn't match the filter can ony be removed and will still take space.<br>
+Any existing item in the bundle that doesn't match the filter can only be removed and will still take space.<br>
 A blank filter will remove any filter from a bundle, and any item that occupy space over the limit will only be removable.

 #### Upgrades
-Upgrade are permanent modifications that can be applied in a limited number to a bundle in order to change its behaviour.<br>
+Upgrades are permanent modifications that can be applied in a limited number to a bundle in order to change its behaviour.<br>
 These upgrades are added through the <i>Smithing Table</i>.

 #### Overflowing Bundles